 Mobile Designs or Bootstrap / Theme?

 I go back and forth on whether to request mobile designs or let “bootstrap” or the theme naturally account for how the design will display.
 This decision depends on a number of factors.
 The primary factor is budget.
-A lower cost client that does not have enough budget for the extra design hours , might have to live with how the website naturally displays.
-This is with the assumption that the bootstrap framework / theme naturally “makes sense” and will only require a few design edits.
+To clarify, a lower budget client that does not have enough in its budget for the extra design hours might have to live with how the website naturally displays.
+However, this is with the assumption that the bootstrap framework / theme naturally “makes sense” and will only require a few design edits.
 The framework, CMS and / or theme will guide this decision.

-Getting a design approved prior to the start of development will the provide more structure to your project.
+Getting a design approved prior to the start of development will provide more structure to your project.
 This will help to control edits as the project is in development.
-Even when a premium theme is being used the extra time spent in design, will be inevitably saved in development.
-Contact me for any questions.
+Even when a premium theme is being used, the extra time spent in design will be saved in development.
+Contact me with any questions you might have.